Notifications

 The impact of missing persons can be life changing for families, friends and communities.

-You should immediately report someone who is missing to the police:
+You should report missing persons to the police:

 • there’s no limit to the number of reports that can be made for the same person – report each time that person goes missing

-• you can file a missing person report no matter how long the person has been missing
+• you can file a missing person report no matter how long the person has been missing, cases are only closed when the person is found.

 How to report a missing person